nearprotocol/stakewars/challenges/challenge001.md

 - the type of document
 - a due date within you will publish the content (you can postpone a few days, no worries)

-If approved, your Github account will be added to the list below together with the due date.
-More than one contribution for each opportunity is accepted, and you can apply even after this challenge is officially over.
+If you are interested to participate, check the issue linking to this challenge, and apply offering a due date to complete the challenge.
+Once your work will be done, you will be added to the list below.
 Please note that rewards in tokens will need to pass basic KYC checks from NEAR Foundation, to comply with regulations.

 ### List of available contributions